reiver/golang-backend-training/chapters/logging/README.md

 * level 5 — everything from level 4 is outputted, plus **log** is also outputted
 * level 6 — everything from level 5 if outputted, plus **trace** is also outputted

+Use the `Level()` method to handle these levels.

+Also, make it so anything above level 6 — 7, 8, 9, 10, etc … — acts the same as level 6.
+I.e., all the logs are on.

 -----

 [⏮](../flagging/README.md) [⏭️](../web_serving/README.md)